superfluidity/sf2heat/README.md

 ## Architecture
-SFHEAT project takes a set of Superfluity descriptors as an input, calls an appropriate parser, maps it to Heat resources and then produces a Heat Orchestration Template (HOT) as an output.
+SFHEAT project takes a set of Superfluity descriptors as an input(YAML or JSON), calls an appropriate parser, maps it to Heat resources and then produces a Heat Orchestration Template (HOT) as an output.

 ## How to Install